Oxsomi/core3/README.md

   - EnableSIMD: If SIMD extensions should be used to accelerate vector operations or things like encryption/hashing/etc. Recommended to always keep this on, unless not possible.
 On for Windows, off on other platforms (not supported yet).
   - EnableTests: Enable the unit tests that run afterwards.
 - Extra flags can be controlled via `-o flag=Bool` such as:
   - forceVulkan: If there's a native API available on the target machine, it will attempt to use that by default.
 If instead it should try to use Vulkan, this flag should be set.
-An example is on Windows you have D3D12 or Vulkan; D3D12 is the default, but Vulkan can be turned on like this.
+An example is on Windows you have D3D12 and/or Vulkan; D3D12 is the default, but Vulkan can be turned on like this.
 Off by default.
   - enableOxC3CLI: Enable the OxC3CLI project along with the OxC3 executable.
 On by default.
   - forceFloatFallback: Forces half -> float casts to use software rather than hardware.
 Off by default.
   - enableShaderCompiler: If the shader compiler should be included.
 This will take longer to build, but is useful for tools or applications that need realtime shader compilation.
 On by default.